-I am a Visiting Assistant Professor of Sociology at Pomona College and a Assistant Research Scientist at UC, Riverside’s Center for Environmental Research and Technology (CE-CERT) in the Air Quality Measuring and Exposure Lab.
+I am an Assistant Research Scientist at UC, Riverside’s Center for Environmental Research and Technology (CE-CERT) in the Air Quality Measuring and Exposure Lab.
+For the academic year 2019-2020, I was a Visiting Assistant Professor of Sociology at Pomona College.

 Areas of Research and Interests: Development (policies and theories, small island development, climate change, citizenship); Structural and Global Inequality (structural inequality, stratification of the world-economy, race and power); Africa-China relations; Global Governance; Class Analysis (class formation, precarity); Transnationalization; Community Health (socioeconomic disparities and air pollution exposure, the Inland Empire)